Download the most recent Case Law & Legislative Updates Guide

 Recent WA Supreme Court & Court of Appeals Case Decisions

 As the highest court in the State of Washington, the mission of the Washington Supreme Court is to uphold the constitution and when called upon through cases, interpret laws passed by the legislature and enforced by the executive branches of government.
-Below are the recent decisions that pertain to dependency cases.
+Below are the recent decisions (published and unpublished) that pertain to dependency cases.
 Washington Supreme Court and Court of Appeals decisions can be found here: Washington State Courts – Opinions – Home Page